-Fourth time: moved down to orange, kept in for five minutes at the end of the lesson/session.
+Fourth time: moved down to orange, sent to phase leader for five/ten minutes.
+Phase leader pupils to BW or FG.
 This time should include quiet personal reflection.
-As children get older, it should also include discussion with the teacher about which rules were broken, how the child might have reacted differently and what might have happened had a different courseof action been taken.
+As children get older, it should also include discussion with the teacher about which rules were broken, how the child might have reacted differently and what might have happened had a different course of action been taken.
 In Y5/6, children may be asked to complete a written reflection (see Appendix i).